Azure/acs-demos/README.md

 competition while "Never Stumble" means that the character will never suffer from a fall while running.

-### Stats
+### Traits

-Players can customize their characters by assigning points to each of the character traits.
+Players can customize their characters by assigning points to each of the character [traits](characters.md#traits).
 Every character has the same fixed number of points to distribute across their traits.

 ### Competitions